thejud/text-processing-cookbook/README.md

      baz

-Here's a more complicated example of generating some test scores for some random student ids in random classes:
+Here's a more complicated example of generating some test scores for some random student ids in random classes (note that here I'm using gshuf.
+On osx, when installing gnu coreutils via brew, it uses the 'g' prefix for the gnu tools so they don't conflict with the osx standard (BSD) utilities of the same name):

     seq 100 | gshuf -n 100 -r > student_ids.txt